Steven-McCombe/StevenMcCombe-Portfolio/README.md

 # StevenMcCombe-Portfolio

 # Description

-In this project I designed a portfolio webpage that gives visitors a small bit of information about me and also to showcase my web design skills to potential employers.
-It also has various contact links for anyone who needs to get in touch with me.
-The webpage is designed in a way that is fully responsive for wide screen monitors and mobile users.
-While building this webpage i learned the importance of logical semantic structure and its benefits when it comes to styling.
-I learned that using variables is extremely efficient for code management.
+To showcase my web design skills for potential employers, I designed a portfolio webpage which includes a brief overview about me, upcoming and completed projects, and contact links.
+The webpage serves as both a responsive resume and advertisement of my skills.
+While building this webpage, I learned the importance of logical semantic structure and its benefits while styling, responsive design to capture all viewports across many devices, and how efficient variables are for code management.

 ## Link